 The famous lawsuit

 In 2001, McDonald’s was sued by several vegetarians and Hindus because the company didn’t disclose that its fries were flavoured with beef tallow.
 The company apologised and paid out $10 million.
-However, they didn’t change the ingredients and McDonald’s fries in the US still contain beef to this day.

 A McDonald’s spokesperson commented: “With regard to our French Fries, any customer in the US who contacts McDonald’s USA to ask if they contain beef flavoring is told, ‘Yes.’
 We have no plans to change the way we prepare our French fries in the US.
 However, it is important to know that our French Fries are prepared differently in other countries.”